 This is the Epistle reading selection for the second Sunday in Lent, Year B, according to the Episcopal Church lectionary.
 It is read along with the Old Testament reading from Genesis 17, where is found the covenant God made with Abram to become the father of many nations.
 It is also read along with Psalm 22, where David sang that “kingship belongs to the Lord,” as it is He who “rules over the nations.”
 Finally, Paul’s selection from his letter to the Jews of Rome is accompanied with the Gospel reading from mark, where Jesus told his followers they must pick up their crosses and follow him.

 Verse 13 here is very important to grasp, as Paul said the Law is not the source of salvation.
 Paul was not necessarily referring to Mosaic Law, but all the laws of man that have streamed from that [for Jews], which become the foundation for many civil laws.
 As such, the law [from “nomou”] is a collection of customs that are an external force of influence that impels actions.
-This form of external law becomes a way for force conformity, rather than being representative of an internal influence to do what is right [righteousness], rather than what is against a law [sinfulness].
+This form of external law becomes a way for forced conformity, rather than being representative of an internal influence to do what is right [righteousness].
+This is opposed to doing that which is against a law [sinfulness].

 Paul then wrote this assessment: “If it is the adherents of the law who are to be the heirs, faith is null and the promise is void.”
 By “adherents of the law,” the reference is to Jews, the descendants of Abraham, Isaac, and Jacob [at that time].
 The use of “heirs” is relative to the promise between God and Abram [to be named Abraham] that a multitude of nations would come, with kings who will rule those nations.
 This means all nations professing to be Christian then fall into this lineage.